Best Sources for Emergency Communications

 4. Check our social media sites, including Facebook and Twitter.
 They are excellent ways to get information in real time.

-7. Use of the emergency siren.
-We have one emergency siren and it is located at Town Hall in downtown Hudson.
-It cannot be heard throughout the city, and any such siren may not be heard during severe weather such as a tornado.
-We will activate the siren in an emergency, but we recommend you sign up for our notification systems to help ensure you receive emergency alerts, particularly in locations not served by the siren.
+9. Use of the emergency sirens.
+We have five emergency sirens located throughout Hudson.
+Though they are somewhat evenly spaced throughout the City, any such siren may not be heard during severe weather such as a tornado.
+We will activate the sirens in an emergency, but we recommend you sign up for our notification systems to help ensure you receive emergency alerts.